Adii1707/Chatbot-Flow-Builder/README.md

 ### 💾 5.
 Save Flow
 - Validates the flow on save:
-  - If there are more than one nodes, at most one node can have an empty source handle.
+  - If there is more than one node, at most one node can have an empty source handle.
   - Shows an error if multiple nodes are disconnected.
 - Displays a success message if validation passes.